DanieloSendi/Weather-App-Django/README.md

 ## Future improvemnets

-- Deploy the app – Host the application on a cloud platform like Heroku, Vercel to make it publicly accessible.
 - Improve UI design
 - Optimize performance with Redis as an in-memory cache to store API responses and reduce redundant requests.